Agistri, also called Angistri, is a small, pine covered island close to the island of Aegina in the Saronic Gulf that lies south of Athens.

-Agistri is very small, with an area of about 13 sq km, making it the smallest of the the inhabited Saronic igroup of slands.
+It is very small, with an area of about 13 sq km, making it the smallest of the the inhabited Saronic group of slands.

-Agistri is a quiet backwater of an island, free of cars and with little in the way of nightlife outside the few hotels in island's three main settlements of Skala, Milos and Limenaria.
+Agistri is a quiet backwater, free of cars and with little in the way of nightlife outside the few hotels in the three main settlements of Skala, Milos and Limenaria.

-Milos is where nor people on Agistri live but Skala is the most recently developed of the island's resorts and this is where most of Agistri's visitors choose to stay on holiday.
+Milos is where nor people live but Skala is the most recently developed of the island's resorts and this is where most tourist visitors choose to stay when on holiday.

-Agistri island is home to fewer than 1,000 people with tourist holiday beds for perhaps 1,000 more.
-It has a single main road about 10 km long but no cars, and just a single bus.
+The island is home to fewer than 1,000 people with tourist holiday beds for perhaps 1,000.
+It has a single main road about 10 km long but no cars, and one bus.

-Agistri is also very hilly despite its small size with about half of the island covered in fields of citrus and olives, and the remaining half cloaked in dense pine forest.
+Agistri is also very hilly with about half covered in fields of citrus and olives and the remaining half cloaked in dense pine forest.

-The resorts of Agistri are not considered particularly pretty, being plainly built and with little architectural interest.
-Apart from walking and lazing on its few beaches there is little to do here.
+The resorts are not plainly built with little architectural interest.
+Apart from walking and sunbathing there is little to do here.

-Most beaches on Agistri are pebble and shingle with the best of the sand found at Skala and Halkiada, the latter beach being noted as the first official designated naturist beach in Greece.
+Most beaches are pebble and shingle with the best of the sand found at Skala and Halkiada, the latter noted as being the first official designated naturist beach in Greece.

-Agistri is easily reached from the Athens port at Piraeus as it lies just 22 nautical miles offshore and about four nautical miles south-west of Aegina.
+Easily reached from the Athens port at Piraeus, Agisti lies just 22 nautical miles offshore and about four nautical from Aegina.

-Agistri is also a popular holiday island with working Greeks from the mainland.
-Prices tend to be lower than on more up-market Greek islands.
+Agistri is a popular holiday island for working Greeks from the mainland and prices tend to be lower than more up-market Greek islands.

 Agistri island Greece is located in the Saronic Gulf only about 45 minutes sailing time from the Athens port of Piraeus.
 A regular ferry service to the mainland make Agistri a very popular weekend retreat for Athenians.
 Largely unspoilt , it is a tiny island, only about 14 sq km and has few good beaches but it does make for a quiet hideaway retreat.
 Most visitors stay in the main port of Skala where there is a good selection of restaurants and the best beach on the island.